Schoenus prophyllus

-Schoenus prophyllus is a species of sedge endemic to the Agulhas Plain region of South Africa.
+Schoenus prophyllus is a species of flowering plant in the sedge family.
+It is endemic to the Agulhas Plain region of Western Cape Province of South Africa.

 Description

 The key diagnostic character of S. prophyllus is its well-developed, firm, shiny spikelet prophylls with relatively long mucros compared to other species in the Schoenus cuspidatus group.

 Other species in the S. cuspidatus group that are similar to S. prophyllus are Schoenus bolusii, Schoenus calceolus, Schoenus purpurascens, and Schoenus submarginalis, which are all species with relatively short spikelets less than 4.0 mm.
-However, the spikelets of S. prophyllus are ovate in shape, compared to the lancolate spikelets of S. bolusii and S. submarginalis.
+However, the spikelets of S. prophyllus are ovate in shape, compared to the lancoelate spikelets of S. bolusii and S. submarginalis.
 Furthermore, the spikelets of S. prophyllus do not have the conspicuous reddish-purple streaking patterns adjacent to the glume margins that are found in S. bolusii and S. submarginalis.

 Schoenus calceolus often grows in close proximity, but its flattened culm base and straight leaves differ from those of S. prophyllus, whose leaves curl with age.

 Similar to other sedges, plants in this group are very difficult to identify.
 It appears that part of this problem is caused by the tendency of the southern African Schoenus to form hybrids with each other.
 It is not clear whether Schoenus prophyllus forms hybrids with other southern African Schoenus species.